Gobi Manchurian – Indo Chinese Veggie Dish

-My all time favorite Indo-Chinese veggie dish…
+My all-time favorite Indo-Chinese vegetarian dish…

 Gobi Manchurian